practicalli/clojure-web-services/docs/projects/banking-on-clojure/ui-handler-functions.md

-# Defining additional request handlers
+# UI Handler Functions

 Taking an outside-in approach, the main parts of the website user interface will be created using Hiccup and Bulma CSS library.
 Mock data will be used then wired up to the database as that is designed.

-> #### INFO::Inside-out development
+!!!
+INFO "Inside-out development"
-> If writing a webapp for an existing database design, taking an inside-out approach my be more effective.
-In that approach database access functions would be created and then handlers to expose that data.
-Then UI elements would be added to the handlers to make a functioning and responsive application.`
+    When writing a web service for an existing database design, taking an inside-out approach may be more effective.

-## Request Handlers
+    An inside-out approach would include
+    * generating Clojure Specifications for values from the database schema
+    * define database access functions
+    * defin handlers to expose values from the database, validated via specifications
+    * define routes to interact with the values along business functions
+    * create UI elements for use with the handlers to make a functioning and responsive application

 The following request handlers will be created for the banking-on-clojure application

 * welcome-page